gonodono/glancet/README.md

 This feature comes with a lint check that will show an error if the modifier is (part of) a direct argument to any composable that's not `AndroidRemoteViews`.
 The check is quite simplistic at the moment.
-It will not notice, for example, if you assign the modifier to a variable before passing it to the wrong composable.
+It will not notice, for example, if you assign the modifier to a variable before passing it to an invalid composable.

 ### Programmatic scroll